Notes

 - Adjust your intensity to your body’s current condition.
 If you’ve been on extended rest for offseason or injury, do not immediately start with 80%+ intensity and a bunch of acute cuts.

 - Always try to avoid doing movements in a way that causes your knees to bend inward.
 This is how ACLs are torn, and the form you do during training reps is what you’ll do at full speed on the field.
-Load weight a little outside the center on your foot, angle your toes inward while turning your hips into the turn, etc.
+Load weight a little outside the center on your foot, and angle your toes inward while turning your hips into turns.

 - I am not proud of the MS Paint work in this post.